AHSN Network national programme from April 2018-March 2020

 Wessex AHSN developed an awareness campaign to encourage people to seek help with their medicines, featuring a character called Mo in a series of animated films and accompanying poster resources for pharmacies.
 The films have been viewed almost 64,000 times.

-Through our national implementation of TCAM in 2018-2020, each AHSN will support their local trusts to establish a TCAM pathway.
-This will enable all suitable patients to be referred to their community pharmacy or GP pharmacist where appropriate.
+Through our national implementation of TCAM in 2018-2020, each AHSN supported their local trusts to establish a TCAM pathway.
+This helped to enable all suitable patients to be referred to their community pharmacy or GP pharmacist where appropriate.